epfldata/dblab/lego-compiler/README.md

 Installation
 ============

-The LegoBase compiler requires the SC Pardis Compiler (https://github.com/epfldata/sc), C.Scala Library and C.Scala Compiler; the projects `sc-pardis-compiler`, `sc-c-scala-lib`, and `sc-c-scala-deep`.
+The LegoBase compiler requires the SC Pardis Compiler (https://github.com/epfldata/sc), C.Scala Library, C.Scala Compiler, and SC Pardis Quasi-Quotation.

 If you have access to the sc repository follow these steps:

 1. Clone this project and checkout to the desired branch.

-Then, in sbt interactive mode, run `project sc-pardis-compiler` for going to the Pardis Compiler project.
-2. Run `publish-local` on the `root` project of Pardis.
+2. Run `bin/install_all.sh`.
-Then run `sc-c-scala-lib/publish-local` and `sc-c-scala-deep/publish-local` in the sbt console of the Pardis project.

 sbt takes care of fetching the necessary dependencies.